UoB-COMSM0166/2026-group-27/README.md

 Participants also suggested adding a hint system to help locate the exit when time is running low, as well as a warning when you are about to run out of time (e.g. 10–20 seconds remaining).
 This indicated that players needed clearer feedback when they are under pressure.

-## 6.2 Quantitative Analysis: *System Usability Scale (SUS)*
+## 6.2 Quantitative Analysis: System Usability Scale (SUS)
-We collected data from 10 participants (P1-P10) who performed tasks like finding green points on the map.

-### System Usability Scale (SUS):
- Our average SUS score was 90.75/100, which is an "A" grade.

- * Learning Curve: The highest score was for "Learn quickly" (Q7) at 4.80/5, meaning the game is very intuitive.

- * System Integration: Users felt the game was "Well integrated" (Q5) with a score of 4.70/5.
+To ensure the game was engaging, it was important that usability did not negatively affect player experience.
+If a game is too easy, it can become uninteresting, while unnecessary difficulty or frustration can reduce replayability (Sweetser & Wyeth, 2005; Lazzaro, 2004).
+Therefore, we evaluated whether the game was easy to use and appropriately challenging.

+We used the System Usability Scale (SUS) to measure how easily the players could learn and interact with the game.
+Ten participants (P1-P10), recruited using convenience sampling, completed gameplay tasks such as collecting items and finding the exit before filling out the SUS questionnaire.

+The average SUS score was 90.75/100, indicating a high level of usability.
+This suggests that participants were able to understand and interact with the game with minimal difficulty during early prototype testing.

+Positive usability statements scored highly, such as “Learn quickly” (Q7 = 4.8/5), and “Well integrated”  (Q5 = 4.7/5), suggesting that the game was intuitive.

+Negative usability statements, such as “Unnecessarily complex” (Q2 = 1.4) and “Need technical support” (Q4 = 1.2), received low scores, indicating that users did not find the game too difficult or confusing.

- * Confidence: The lowest positive score was for "Felt confident" (Q9) at 4.30/5.
-This tells us that even though they could play,     they might need more visual or timing feedback to feel "sure" about their actions.
+The lowest positive score was for “Felt confident”  (Q9 = 4.3/5).
+While still high, this indicates that some players may require clearer in-game feedback to feel fully confident in their gameplay decisions.

-## 4.Code Testing:
+Overall, these results suggest that usability is unlikely to negatively impact the gameplay experience.

+## 6.3 Code Testing

 To ensure the prototype remained stable during user evaluations, we performed several rounds of technical testing to verify the game logic before participants accessed the build.